iomicroservices/baselink-nuxt/content/services/mobile-car-wash/car-valet-mini.md

 Inside your car, seats and floor mats are vacuumed, dashboards and consoles wiped, and interior plastics cleaned.
 Cup holders, compartments and air vents are all cleaned and dusted to leave your cabin fresh and tidy.

 #description
-The service finishes with a final inspection to ensure nothing’s missed and the result meets high standards.
+The service finishes with a final inspection to ensure nothing's missed and the result meets high standards.
 You can also request add-ons or include specific instructions if your car needs extra attention in certain areas.

 #description
-With BaseLink’s easy-to-use platform, booking is fast and hassle-free.
+With BaseLink's easy-to-use platform, booking is fast and hassle-free.
 Just submit your request online, receive an instant quote, and choose a time and place that works for you.
-Our providers come to your home, workplace or wherever’s convenient.
+Our providers come to your home, workplace or wherever's convenient.

 #description
 Unlike traditional car wash providers, BaseLink gives you more flexibility, better communication, and the ability to manage your bookings digitally.
-You’ll be supported by our in-house team and connected to fully vetted, well-reviewed professionals.
+You'll be supported by our in-house team and connected to fully vetted, well-reviewed professionals.

 #description
 Payment is made on the day of your valet, and any additional time is billed fairly in 30-minute increments.
-It’s all designed to be clear, convenient and suited to your schedule.
+It's all designed to be clear, convenient and suited to your schedule.

 #description
 Book a mini car valet{{$doc.location}} with BaseLink and enjoy a clean, refreshed vehicle — without leaving your driveway or disrupting your day.